Martin Boyle's Hibs-Australia hopes assessed as Lee Johnson mulls over early departure to specialist Qatari clinic

 Hibs manager Lee Johnson believes injured Australian forward Martin Boyle will be fit to play for his country at the World Cup, but he will definitely miss his club’s final two matches before the break.

 The 29-year-old took a blow to his knee in the victory over St Mirren at the end of the month and had to be substituted.
 While scans have shown inflammation to the joint and the player has visited a specialist in Manchester, Johnson reckons he will be able to take part in the global event later this month.
-Australia’s first match is against France on Tuesday, November 22 but the player has been ruled out of Hibs’ final two leagues matches, against Ross County on Tuesday and Kilmarnock on Saturday, before the cinch Premiership goes into hibernation
+Australia’s first match is against France on Tuesday, November 22 and Boyle is one of seven Scottish-based players in the Socceroos’ 26-man squad, but the player has been ruled out of Hibs’ final two leagues matches, against Ross County on Tuesday and Kilmarnock on Saturday, before the cinch Premiership goes into hibernation

 “It looks positive,” said Johnson.
 “He’s in good spirits.
 We’ve probably had to make the decision that he is not going to be fit for the next two games and therefore there’s a handover that goes to the Australian medical team in conjunction with ours to give them the option to select him for the World Cup.